April 27, 2023

 Let’s find out more.

-Depending on the other social benefits you claim, you could receive a full or half-rate Paternity Benefit plus an increased rate for dependants.
+Depending on the other social benefits your employees claim, they could receive a full or half-rate Paternity Benefit plus an increased rate for dependants.

 Here are the rates of Paternity Benefit:

-You can claim Paternity Benefit as long as you:
+Your employees can claim Paternity Benefit as long as they:

-• Are on paternity leave from work: Under Ireland’s Paternity Leave and Benefit Act 2016, new fathers are entitled to two consecutive weeks of paternity leave, which can begin anytime within the first 26 weeks of the birth or adoption placement of your child.
+Are on paternity leave from work: Under Ireland’s Paternity Leave and Benefit Act 2016, new fathers are entitled to two consecutive weeks of paternity leave, which can begin anytime within the first 26 weeks of their child's birth or adoption placement.

-• Have enough social insurance contributions (PRSI) in one of the relevant classes: You should fall into Class S, A, E, or H.
+Have enough social insurance contributions (PRSI) in one of the relevant classes: They should fall into Class S, A, E, or H.

 Paternity Benefit is available for any child born or adopted on or after 1 September 2016.
 It's also available to same-sex couples.

-You can claim half rate Paternity Benefit if you receive:
+Employees may claim half-rate Paternity Benefit if they receive:

 The relevant parent (father of the child or partner, spouse, or cohabitant of the birth mother) may be eligible for a higher Paternity Benefit payment if they have other dependants.

-In this case, the Paternity Benefit rate is compared against the Illness Benefit rate they would receive if they had to be absent from work due to sickness.
+In this case, the Paternity Benefit rate is compared against the Illness Benefit rate they would receive if they were absent from work due to sickness.

-They’re entitled to the higher rate between the two.
+They’re entitled to a higher rate between the two.

 Here’s an example:

-Your Paternity Benefit payment can’t be less than your Illness Benefit rate.
+Your employee's Paternity Benefit payment can’t be less than their Illness Benefit rate.

 Wait, we aren’t done yet.

-• If you have an adult dependant who claims social welfare, you aren’t entitled to an increase in Paternity Benefit.
+If your employee has an adult dependant who claims social welfare, they aren’t entitled to an increase in Paternity Benefit.

-• If you have a child dependant on whom you’re claiming social welfare (e.g., Child Benefit), you may be entitled to a half-rate increase.
+If your employee has a child dependant on whom they’re claiming social welfare (e.g., Child Benefit), they may be entitled to a half-rate increase.

-• If you have an unemployed adult dependant signing on for PRSI credits or earning under €100.01 a week, you qualify for full rate increases.
+If your employee has an unemployed adult dependant signing on for PRSI credits or earning under €100.01 a week, they qualify for full rate increases.

-• If you have an adult dependant with weekly earnings between €100.01 and €310, you’re entitled to a tapered rate increase for an adult dependant and a full rate increase for a child dependant.
+If your employee has an adult dependant with weekly earnings between €100.01 and €310, they’re entitled to a tapered rate increase for an adult dependant and a full rate increase for a child dependant.

-• If your adult dependant earns from €310.01 to €400 per week, you’re entitled to a half rate increase for a child dependant.
+If your employee’s adult dependant earns from €310.01 to €400 per week, they’re entitled to a half rate increase for a child dependant.

-• If your adult dependant earns over €400 a week, you’re not entitled to any increase for dependants.
+If your employee’s adult dependant earns over €400 a week, they’re not entitled to any increase for dependants.

 Here are five questions people typically ask about Paternity Benefit payments:

-You will receive Paternity Benefit payments in your bank account or building society (current or deposit) account.
-It won’t be paid into a mortgage account.
+Your employees will receive Paternity Benefit payments directly into their bank account or building society account (current or deposit).
+Payments cannot be made into a mortgage account.

-Alternatively, you can opt for the payment to go into your employer’s bank account.
+Alternatively, employees can opt to have the payment sent to your bank account.

 Remember: